- The foods we eat impact LDL-C levels

 Rule #3 – Eat healthy omega-3 and polyunsaturated fats

-While studies show that saturated fat can reduce cholesterol clearance, polyunsaturated fats can do just the opposite.
+While studies show that saturated fat can reduce cholesterol clearance and increase cholesterol levels, polyunsaturated fats can do just the opposite.
 4

 Wild salmon, avocado oil for cooking (in moderation), chia seeds and walnuts (in moderation), small amounts of avocado, and algal oil are all good options.